-Illuminations is now accepting poetry, short fiction, and non-fiction submissions for Issue 34, to be published in June 2020.
+Illuminations is now accepting poetry, short fiction, and non-fiction submissions for Issue 37, to be published in June 2022.
 The new issue is an entirely open one.
 If you are interested in submitting your work, please find our guidelines here.
-The deadline for submissions is March 1, 2020.
+The deadline for submissions is March 1, 2022.
+Constraints arising from the COVID-19 situation are still affecting our operations, so please bear with us if our response-time is a little slower than usual.

 Illuminations made its first appearance in Columbia, South Carolina in 1982 under the editorship of Peter McMillan.
 The issue featured poems by Seamus Heaney, Stephen Spender, and newcomer Sam Boone.
 Subsequently edited from England, Japan, and Tanzania, the magazine returned to South Carolina in 1996.
 Over these many years Illuminations has remained consistently true to its mission to publish new writers alongside some of the world’s finest, including Nadine Gordimer, James Merrill, Carol Ann Duffy, Dennis Brutus, Allen Tate, interviews with Tim O’Brien, and letters from Flannery O’Connor and Ezra Pound.
 A number of new poets whose early work appeared in Illuminations have gone on to win prizes and accolades, and we at Illuminations sincerely value the chance to promote the work of emerging writers.